nathanrooy/mnist-matrix/README.md

 ## Quick Start & Building

-If you're on an Apple Silicon Mac, you can simply download the pre-built screen saver that's already included in this repository ([`build/MNISTMatrix.saver`](build/MNISTMatrix.saver)).
+If you're on an Apple Silicon Mac, you can simply download and unzip the pre-built screen saver that's already included in this repository ([`build/MNISTMatrix.saver`](build/MNISTMatrix.saver)).

 If you're on an Intel based Mac, or you just want to build it yourself, you can do so with the following commands: